 - Theresa Schaefer, Learning & Service

-Our Vision is to become a community of…
+Our Vision is to be a community of…

 Gratitude: we awaken to the beauty of the world and God’s song in our hearts